copycat1024/music-sheet-reader/README.md

 ### Status:
 - Being able to locate staves and staves lines
+- Development on this porject has been halted due to the lack of a working concept for universally identifying different symbols of a music sheets.

 ### Next step:
 - Using pattern matching to recognize symbols